 Expect a vegetable crisper, triple twist ice trays and large bottle pockets for easy storage.
 In addition, this fridge is stated to be equipped with six different temperature regulation points to cool all foods, even in ‘hard-to-cool’ places.
 It has a four-star energy efficiency rating like the model above.

 Haier aims to provide stylish and innovative designs at fairly affordable prices.
 It has an extensive range of refrigerators from bottom mount and French door, to top mount and vertical style fridges.
 With Haier, you can score a fridge for under $500, offering several budget-friendly options in its current line-up.

-The Haier 221L top mount fridge ($649 RRP) is suitable for small households.
-There are a number of features that this humble fridge comes with, including Haier’s slide out chilled storage compartment for easy access, plus a large removable fresh food crisper.
-The adjustable spillproof shelves are claimed to neatly contain any accidental messes, while the LED interior lighting is stated to provide greater energy efficiency and emit less heat than more traditional light bulbs.
+The Haier 221L top mount fridge (HRF220TS) is on sale for $499, which is 15% off its original retail price of $589.
+This compact unit is suitable for apartments and smaller households.
+It comes with a slide out chilled storage compartment (perfect for storing cheese or deli meat), plus a large removable fresh food crisper.
+The adjustable spill-proof shelves are also claimed to neatly contain any accidental messes, while the LED interior lighting is stated to provide greater energy efficiency and emit less heat than traditional light bulbs.